Rank inequalities for the Heegaard Floer homology of branched covers: Background

 \subsection{\texorpdfstring{$K$}{K}-theory and maps of stable vector bundles}

 In this section we recall some notions related to the $K$-theory of complex vector bundles.
-Note that, since the inclusion of the unitary group into the symplectic group is a homotopy equivalence, the $K$-theory of complex vector bundles is the same as the $K$-theory of symplectic vector bundles.
 We consider bundles over a CW complex $X$ which is homotopy equivalent to a finite CW complex.

 We focus particularly on maps between stable bundles.
 The main goal is to recall that the set of homotopy classes of isomorphisms between stable bundles is an affine copy of $K^1(X)$ and hence, under favorable conditions, there is a Chern character isomorphism from this set to the odd cohomology of $X$.